-A new TV series on the life of Julia Child will premiere on HBO Max sometime this year.
+A new TV series on the life of Julia Child will premiere on HBO Max on March 31, 2022.
 The show will share not just her knowledge and enthusiasm, which made cooking so accessible to so many, but details of her personal life that we’ve all been curious to learn for so long.

 Though it’s been 60 years since Mastering the Art of French Cooking was published, Julia Child’s impact on American cuisine has not been–and probably never will be–forgotten.
 The skills and techniques she taught us about the basics of cooking French food (and, really, about food in general) will always be necessary in the kitchen.
 But it’s just as much about how she made that knowledge accessible.